Azure-Samples/data-lake-store-java-upload-tool/db-to-adls/README.md

 `mvn clean compile scalastyle:check install package` After you run the command, please navigate to target/scalastyle-output.xml to check style check issues if any.

-I am taking a dependency on Oracle as that is the first backend being targeted.
-To that extent, I am taking a dependency on the Oracle Maven Repository.
-Please follow [instructions](https://blogs.oracle.com/dev2dev/entry/how_to_get_oracle_jdbc#settings) to ensure your development & CI environment is setup appropriately.

 ##Usage
 ```